-Additionally, each client receiving substance use services is entitled to the following rights and privileges without limitations:
+Additionally, each person receiving substance use services is entitled to the following rights and privileges without limitations:

-- To be treated with dignity and respect.

-- To be free from abuse, neglect, exploitation, and restraint or seclusion, of any form, used as a means of coercion, discipline, convenience, or retaliation.

-- To a safe, sanitary, and humane living environment that provides privacy and promotes dignity.

-- To receive treatment services free of discrimination based on the client's race, religion, ethnic origin, age, disability or a medical condition, and ability to pay for services.

-- To privacy in treatment, including the right not to be fingerprinted, photographed, or recorded without consent, except for: Photographing for identification and administrative purposes as provided by R03-602, or video recordings used for security purposes that are maintained only on a temporary basis.

-- To receive assistance from a family member, designated representative, or other individual in understanding, protecting, or exercising the client's rights.

-- To confidential, uncensored, private communication that includes letters, telephone calls, and personal visits with an attorney, personal physician, clergy, department for Aging and Disability Services staff, or other individuals unless restriction of such communication is clinically indicated and is documented in the client record.

-- To practice individual religious beliefs including the opportunity for religious worship and fellowship as outlined in program policy.

-- To be free from coercion in engaging in or refraining from individual religious or spiritual activity, practice, or belief.

-- To receive an individualized treatment plan that includes the following: client participation in the development of the plan and periodic review and revision of the client's written treatment plan.
+- To be treated with dignity and respect. - To be free from abuse, neglect, exploitation, and restraint or seclusion, of any form, used as a means of coercion, discipline, convenience, or retaliation. - To a safe, sanitary, and humane living environment that provides privacy and promotes dignity. - To receive treatment services free of discrimination based on race, religion, ethnic origin, age, disability or a medical condition, and ability to pay for services. - To privacy in treatment, including the right not to be fingerprinted, photographed, or recorded without consent, except for: Photographing for identification and administrative purposes as provided by R03-602, or video recordings used for security purposes that are maintained only on a temporary basis. - To receive assistance from a family member, designated representative, or other individual in understanding, protecting, or exercising the person's rights. - To confidential, uncensored, private communication that includes letters, telephone calls, and personal visits with an attorney, personal physician, clergy, department for Aging and Disability Services staff, or other individuals unless restriction of such communication is clinically indicated and is documented in the treatment record. - To practice individual religious beliefs including the opportunity for religious worship and fellowship as outlined in program policy. - To be free from coercion in engaging in or refraining from individual religious or spiritual activity, practice, or belief. - To receive an individualized treatment plan that includes the following: the individual's participation in the development of the plan and periodic review and revision of the written treatment plan. - To refuse treatment or withdraw consent to treatment unless such treatment is ordered by a court or is necessary to save the individual's life or physical health.

-- To refuse treatment or withdraw consent to treatment unless such treatment is ordered by a court or is necessary to save the client's life or physical health. - To receive a referral to another program if the licensee is unable to provide a treatment service that the client requests or that is indicated in the client's assessment or treatment plan.

-- To have the client's information and records kept confidential and released according to the State of Kansas Alcohol and Drug Program Licensing Standards R03-602.
+- To receive a referral to another program if the licensee is unable to provide a treatment or service that the person requests or that is indicated in the assessment or treatment plan. - To have the individual's information and records kept confidential and released according to the State of Kansas Alcohol and Drug Program Licensing Standards R03-602.
 Confidentiality of alcohol and drug abuse patient records is protected by Federal laws and regulations.
-(See 42 U.S.C. #s 290ee-3, 290ff-3 for Federal laws and 42 CFR Part 2 for Federal Regulations.)

-- To be treated in the least restrictive environment consistent with the client's clinical condition and legal status.

-- To consent in writing, refuse to consent, or withdraw written consent to participate in research, experimentation, or a clinical trial that is not a professionally recognized treatment without affecting the services available to the client.

-- To exercise the licensee's grievance procedures.
+(See 42 U.S.C. #s 290ee-3, 290ff-3 for Federal laws and 42 CFR Part 2 for Federal Regulations.) - To be treated in the least restrictive environment consistent with the individual's clinical condition and legal status. - To consent in writing, refuse to consent, or withdraw written consent to participate in research, experimentation, or a clinical trial that is not a professionally recognized treatment without affecting the services available to the person receiving services. - To exercise the licensee's grievance procedures.